Location Management in IP-based Future LEO Satellite Networks: A Review: Approach 1: Extensions of IETF location management techniques for LEO SatNets

 To overcome the scalability issue of the centralized IP-based location management solutions, some studies proposed distributed solutions that come with the benefits of the optimal or near-optimal routing path, workload distribution, improved handover performance with shorter packet delivery latency.
 There are two types of distributed location management, anchor-based and anchorless \cite{Jeon2017}.
 In anchor-based location management, the responsibilities of location management are permanently assigned to certain network entities.
 In contrast, anchorless location management role is shifted from one network entity to another based on network topology changes.
+Figure \ref{AnchVsAnchless} compares the anchor-based and anchorless approaches.

 In \cite{Han2016}, the author presented an IP-based distributed location management scheme.
 The scheme is anchor-based as it depends on the availability of distributed \acrfull{gs} that are able to communicate and collaborate to manage the locations of satellites and attached MNs.
 The GSs register the binding (location) information of MNs and satellites, and they also forward the data from and to the MN.
 When a CN needs to communicate with a MN, it will forward the data through a satellite to the GS, then the GS will forward the data through satellites to the MN's corresponding GS.
 Thus, forwarding data packets has to go through GSLs which is considered a non-optimal route that consumes GSLs bandwidth and increases the packet delivery delay.
 Although, distributing location management tasks over GSs improves the system scalability, but it introduces a large amount of signaling overhead in the terrestrial network when binding updates are globally exchanged among GSs.